elastic/apm-agent-python/docs/config/wsgi.rst

 Configuring ``WSGI`` Middleware
 ===============================

-opbeat_python includes a simple to use WSGI middleware.
+opbeat includes a simple to use WSGI middleware.

 ::

-    from opbeat_python import Client
+    from opbeat import Client
-    from opbeat_python.middleware import Opbeat
+    from opbeat.middleware import Opbeat

     application = Opbeat(
         application,